TOSIT-IO/tdp-dev/README.md

 You can see the deployment in the "Deployments" page.
 Wait deployment to complete.

-### Option 3: Deploy with TDP server API
+### Option 3: Deploy with TDP Server API

-You can access the TDP server at http://localhost:8000/ on your local machine.
+You can access the TDP Server at http://localhost:8000/ on your local machine.

-Run the following command to deploy TDP:
+Run the following command to deploy a TDP cluster:

 ```bash
 # Deploy TDP cluster core and extras services